mkapusciok/Fleet-Training-Budget-PowerQuery/README.md

-Fleet Training Budget Forecast (Excel + Power Query) Project Overview
+**Fleet Training Budget Forecast (Excel + Power Query)** **Project Overview**

 This project demonstrates an end-to-end Excel BI workflow for forecasting mandatory training costs across a fleet of offshore vessels.
-Using Power Query, multiple vessel-level training matrices are consolidated, cleaned, deduplicated, and enriched with pricing data to produce a budget-ready dataset and management summaries.
+Using **Power Query**, multiple vessel-level training matrices are consolidated, cleaned, deduplicated, and enriched with pricing data to produce a budget-ready dataset and management summaries.

-All data used in this project is fully synthetic and created for portfolio purposes only.
+All data used in this project is **fully synthetic** and created for portfolio purposes only.

-Business Problem
+**Business Problem**

 Training coordinators and fleet managers need to: